yzhong52/yzhong52.github.io/_posts/2021-09-29-coding-interviews-hard.markdown

 It is much like a never-ending war; the bar for coding interviews just gets higher and higher.

-If candidates are sheep, then interviewers are wolves.
-The sheep learn to run faster and faster because they want to survive, and so are the wolves.

-Years ago, there weren't any interview practice materials.
-New grads would review their Data Structure and Algorithm textbooks to prepare for coding interviews.
-And we would turn to senior students who have been through some interview process to pick up some wisdom.

-In 2008, "[Cracking the Coding Interview: 150 Programming Interview Questions and Solutions](https://www.crackingthecodinginterview.com/)" was published.
-It quickly became the bible for candidates, and likely interviewers too.
-Soon after, interviewers learned to avoid problems from this book since they were all so well-known.

-Around 2016, [LeetCode](https://leetcode.com/) became a popular coding interview preparation platform.
-The problem set is constantly growing too, from a bit over a hundred, to a few hundred, now over two thousand!

-Problems are tagged on these practicing platforms too.
-Not only would we know which companies ask which problems, but also know when they are asked and how often.
-Candidates that know to use this information end up having an unfair advantage over those that do not.

-At this point, it is hard to imagine anyone able to land a job offer at a good tech company without practicing for interviewers rigorously.

-Some companies have attempted to fight this too.
-There is an internal document at Google called "The LeetCode Problem", discussing how to prevent people from passing the Google interview through practicing on LeetCode.

-Not only are the problems are getting harder and harder, but the requirement for completeness and correctness also becomes higher.

-In the past, it might be possible to land a job offer if a candidate can explain the approach well, and leave behind some reasonable pseudocode on the whiteboard.
-Now since everyone else is able to produce perfectly clean code in one go, those candidates that are making little mistakes here and there may look worse in comparison.

-And a candidate might have thought that they did fairly very well coming up with the optimal solution during the interview; but a few days later, only to be upset and confused getting a rejection email from the recruiter.
-Little the candidate knows, that interviewer still had 2--3 follow-up problems.

-It is much like a never-ending war; the bar for coding interviews just gets higher and higher.

 ## Is It Fair?

 One day, I was interviewing a seasoned engineer from a solid startup.
 He did poorly, and he knew that.